Mortensen-Ian/Flask-Simple/README.md

-This is a demo Flask project that takes user input and renders it!
+This is a demo Flask project that
+  -- takes user input
+  -- renders it using some javascript functions.